What happens when you can’t pay your taxes?

 You may feel like you’ve been overcharged for your taxes.
 And, in some cases, you may be right, allowing one to get the tax burden reduced or eliminated.
-However, if you legitimately owe back taxes to the IRS, you will face interest, penalties, and eventually liens and levies on your wages and property if you don’t deal with the debt.
+However, if you legitimately owe back taxes to the IRS, you will face interest, financial penalties, and eventually liens and levies on your wages and property if you don’t deal with the outstanding debt.

-Once you’re in a situation where you owe the IRS, it can quickly spiral out of control and start affecting other areas of your life.
+Once you’re in a financial situation where you owe the IRS, it can quickly spiral out of control and start affecting other areas of your life.
 It can be hard to obtain certain types of credit while carrying a tax debt.

 Over the years, tax experts and consumer advocates accused the IRS of failing to help those who were making a genuine effort to pay off their tax debt.
 In response to mounting criticism, in 2011, the IRS announced the creation of a new initiative known as the Fresh Start Program.
-The program was designed to give taxpayers who owed substantial back taxes the opportunity to resolve their tax debt.
+The program was designed to give more taxpayers who originally owed substantial back taxes the opportunity to resolve their tax debt.

 This in-depth article is all about the IRS Fresh Start Program.
 There is a bit of a mystery behind the name and its current state, which are worth mentioning at the outset.
 Some people refer to the program as the Fresh Start Initiative rather than the Fresh Start Program.
 Others imply that the program is still functioning today as a special tool.

 In actuality, the initiative ceases to exist as a standalone program.
 But, neither its existence today nor its name is as important as its legacy.
 The bottom line is that the benefits of the Fresh Start Program still exist, and many people still refer back to its name, so we’re going to do the same here.

 In this comprehensive tax levy guide the following questions will be answered: